A. Basic Models

 The main boards comprising the deck and back are 2"×12" boards, either 10', 8', or 6' long.
 They have been chosen because of their strength, stiffness, durability, cost, weight, and ease of assembly.
 (While the wood components constitute the majority of the implement by volume, they comprise less than 20% of the material cost, with about 83% of the cost being for the steel.)
 There are 21 different kinds of fastener in each implement.
 There is a grill in the upper part of the back to provide better visibility for the driver.

 For a more detailed description of the fabrication of the Front End Platform, Click Here

-The design of the Platform is extremely efficient, offering maximal performance for minimal cost.
-The steel and wood have excellent strength and stiffness so as to support the many uses of the Platform.
+The design of the Carrier/Platform is extremely efficient, offering maximal performance for minimal cost.
+The steel and wood have excellent strength and stiffness so as to support the many uses of the implement.
 The materials and workmanship are of the highest quality, and are supported by a money-back guarantee.

 B. Quick Attach Brackets and Skid Steer Adapters

 The Carrier/Platform comes with quick attach brackets for connecting it to the front end loader.
 We currently provide four popular quick attach bracket designs from which to choose.
 These are: (1) the skid steer design, (2) the Euro/Global design, (3) the John Deere design for the 300, 400, and several other series loaders, and (4) the John Deere design for the 500 and several other series loaders.
 We also provide brackets for (5) forklifts.